nn2029/AI-store-manager-project/README.md

 Launch the product_finder.py node for product location navigation.
 Load parameters from a yaml configuration file.

-For access to the Gazebo shelf models used, check [here] https://drive.google.com/file/d/16HRzeyr-4MIRUCLTWTEuoeAlib8JwsYL/view?usp=share_link.
+For access to the Gazebo shelf models used, check contact me, Thank You.